-OnCampus App: OnCampus App is available for download via Apple Appstore or Android Google Play and open for faculty, staff, students and the general public for use.
-To receive emergency information, turn on "Enable WolfAlerts".
+On Campus App: On Campus App is available for download via Apple Appstore or Android Google Play and open for faculty, staff, students and the general public for use.

 Adverse Conditions Hotline: NC State uses 919-513-8888 for a wide range of announcements, including adverse weather and emergency situations.
+The Adverse Conditions Hotline is maintained by University Communications this will be done in consultation with the Chief of Police, Associate Vice Chancellor for Environmental Health and Public Safety, and the university's Emergency Communications Group.

-Social Media: NC State may use various forms of social media (Facebook, Google+, etc.) to alert the NC State community about emergencies as well as non-emergency situations causing a significant and real or perceived threat.
+Social Media: NC State may use various forms of social media (Twitter, Facebook, Google+, etc.) to alert the NC State community about emergencies as well as non-emergency situations causing a significant and real or perceived threat.
 In addition, WolfAlert social media pages are maintained by University Communications and only populated during an emergency.

 The Staff Duty Officer for University Police will determine which communications tool to use and when to inform the campus community of a significant emergency, a serious or continuing threat, or dangerous situation.
-When time allows, this will be done in consultation with the Chief of Police, Associate Vice Chancellor for Environmental Health and Public Safety, and the university's Emergency Communications Group.
+When time allows,